Ultihamed/Javascript_Notes/2_Scope_and_Closures.md

     ```

     Here you can type `var i = 3` instead of `i = 3` to solve this infinite loop problem.

+## Global "NameSpaces"

+- Multiple libraries loaded into your program can quite easily collide with each other if the don't properly hide their internal/private functions and variables.
+- Libraries typically will create a single variable declaration, often an object with a sufficiently unique name, in the global scope.
+This object is then used as a **"namespace"** for that library, where all specific exposures of functionality are made as properties off that object (namespace), rather than as top-level lexically scoped identifiers themselves.
+For example:

+    ```js
+    var MyRealCoolLibrary = {
+        awesome: "stuff",
+        doSomething: function () {
+            // ....
+        },
+        doAnotherThing: function () {
+            // ...
+        }
+    };
+    ```